passbolt/passbolt_help/_pages/api/folders/folders-read.md

 ## Examples
 ### Filtered request

-Here is an example of request for a
+Here is an example of request, to also fetch the children resources and folders and display the current user permission:

 ```
 GET /folders/9e03fd73-04c0-5514-95fa-1a6cf2c7c093.json
     ?contain[children_folders]=1